awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 # BackupClientProtocol

-<fullname>Backup</fullname>
-Backup is a unified backup service designed to protect Amazon Web Services services and their associated data.
+Backup Backup is a unified backup service designed to protect Amazon Web Services services and their associated data.
 Backup simplifies the creation, migration, restoration, and deletion of backups, while also providing reporting and auditing.

 ``` swift
 public protocol BackupClientProtocol